ansible/ansible/docs/docsite/rst/windows_setup.rst

         MaxMemoryPerShellMB = 2147483647
         MaxShellsPerUser = 2147483647

-While a many of these options should rarely be changed, a few can easily impact the operations over WinRM and are useful to understand.
+While many of these options should rarely be changed, a few can easily impact the operations over WinRM and are useful to understand.
 Some of the important options are: